Young People's Society of Christian Endeavour

 The Young People's Society of Christian Endeavor was founded in Portland, Maine, in 1881 by Francis Edward Clark, as an interdenominational Christian youth society encouraging them to "work together to know God in Jesus Christ".
-Operating internationally today as World's Christian Endeavor Union, the society's professed objective is "to promote an earnest Christian life among its members, to increase their mutual acquaintanceship, and to make them more useful in the service of God."
+Operating internationally as World's Christian Endeavor Union, the society's professed objective is "to promote an earnest Christian life among its members, to increase their mutual acquaintanceship, and to make them more useful in the service of God."

 Formation

 Harriet E. Clark, the wife of Rev. Clark, originated the idea of the Society of Christian Endeavor.

 The Christian Endeavor movement began on February 2, 1881.
 After the Society was described in a magazine article in 1882, the Society grew initially in the United States and then spread throughout the British Empire and beyond.
 The movement peaked during the last decade of the nineteenth century and then declined as denominational youth societies imitated and adapted the forms of Christian Endeavor.
 The Society continues in various locations into the twenty-first century.

 The first Christian Endeavor Society was formed on February 2, 1881, in Portland, Maine, under the direction of Francis E. Clark.
 Rev. Clark founded the first national church youth organization, Christian Endeavor, the forerunner of the modern denominational "youth fellowship".
 The society was formed in order to "bring youth to accept Christ and work for Him".
 The youth were shown that the church cared for young people.
 The Society enabled youth to express themselves while participating in useful tasks.
 It stressed a devoted, evangelistic spirit that was expressed in the Christian Endeavor pledge:

 Christian Endeavor created publications for youth, devised youth programs, and sponsored events.
 Christian Endeavor was maintained through private donations that often came from youth.